sebajara/sebajara.github.io/_posts/2020-07-25-bancor-v1-bonding-curve.md

 Before getting into bancor's protocol, we need to introduce [Fractional-reserve banking](https://en.wikipedia.org/wiki/Fractional-reserve_banking).
 TODO

-### Token price defined as the partial derivative of the reserve
+### Token price defined as the derivative of the reserve

 Let's imagine we have a reserve in some value currency (e.g. dollars or ETH) and we use to store value when someone buys tokens, and take value